 Occupational health is vital in any industry to evaluate risks, control hazards, protect staff, and prevent occupational injuries and diseases.
 Occupational health and safety (OHS) needs in a health care setting are no different from those in a factory or other place of business.
-Even though the risks to health care personnel are different, the principles and applications are the
+Even though the risks to health care personnel are different, the principles and applications are the same.

 Health care workers, including professional staff such as nurses and doctors and support staff such as porters, cleaners, laundry personnel and clerks, are highly valued and there is a shortage of qualified, experienced staff in South Africa.
 There are numerous hazards in any health care facility, particularly exposure to infectious patients.
-However, OHS issues in the health care setting are not confined to communicable conditions; there are considerable other risks such as chemical exposures, stress, violence and musculoskeletal demands.
-This situation is not unique to developing countries.
-In the USA, for example, the health care sector is one of the few industries same.
+However, OHS issues in the health care setting are not confined to communicable conditions; there are considerable other risks such as chemical exposures, stress, violence and musculoskeletal demands.1 This situation is not unique to developing countries.
+In the USA, for example, the health care sector is one of the few industries in which rates of occupational injuries have increased over the past decade.2 In our opinion, even when the risks are well known and well documented, health care personnel can come to feel immune to the hazards present in their working environment and also tend to place more emphasis on their patients' health than on their own.
+This can result in the occupational health of hospital personnel not being given the same value as the health of patients.